!["View large cover" [IMG]](0262012111-medium.jpg)

 neural networks, artificial intelligence, signal processing, control, and data

-mining, in order to present a unified treatment of machine learning problems and
+mining, in order to present a unified treatment of machine learning problems

-with the application of machine learning methods.
+application of machine learning methods.

 After an introduction that